 This guide dives into ARQ's powerful retry mechanisms.
 We'll cover how to automatically handle interruptions, implement custom retry logic with exponential backoff, and build resilient, production-grade task queues, a key component of any production-ready FastAPI application.

 One of ARQ's most critical features for reliability is its default behavior during shutdowns or cancellations.
-If an ARQ worker is stopped while a job is running (for example, during a deployment or by pressing Ctrl+C
+If an ARQ worker is stopped while a job is running (for example, during a deployment or by pressing Ctrl+C), it doesn't just discard the job.
+Instead, it gracefully cancels the task and immediately requeues it to be run again later.

 When the worker is restarted, it picks up the cancelled job from the queue and runs it from the beginning.